 My name is Jenny, I'm 25 and live in the South of England.
-I'm newly married (hence the hiatus!) to Peter, who is a Web Designer/Developer and Business Consultant.
-I work for a University organising academic events (exams, graduations and all that jazz).
+I'm newly married (hence the hiatus!) to a Web Designer/Developer and Business Consultant.
+I am currently training to be a Primary School Teacher.
 We have a cat called Ellie, who loves giving us small presents of mice, frogs and dead birds - always a pleasing thing to find in the kitchen of a morning!

 I love writing, and find it the easiest way to relax.
 Although I have a couple of ideas for my own novel, I love writing fan fiction, and especially enjoy the Sherlock Holmes canon - although I am hoping to write more on the other works I enjoy, such as Harry Potter, Doctor Who and the Chronicles of Narnia.
 I write more-or-less canonically, although I do enjoy the odd spot of romance (OK, quite a lot of romance!) and time travel - and the joy of the crossover.
 I do, however try and write in the spirit of the characters - which in my humble opinion means no slash.
 I'm also a bible-believing christian, so the values I have will come out in my writing.
 In reviews I will only criticise constructively, and would ask that you do the same.

 Hope you enjoy - I'd welcome your feedback :)

 A Singular Woman was a story which I wrote when I was about 16, and edited more recently.
 As such, it probably is not my best work.
 However, please do read it - for honest enjoyment because you like Holmes/OC romance fics or just for a laugh (I really don't mind!)
 Basically the story is that a young woman is orphaned, and eventually goes to live with Holmes and Watson.